 - Information on how to have a safe and healthy pregnancy with type 1 diabetes, from JDRF

-- Conquering Diabetes: A Complete Program for Prevention and Treatment, by Peters M.D
+- Conquering Diabetes: A Complete Program for Prevention and Treatment, by Anne L. Peters M.D

 - Fearless Pregnancy: Wisdom and Reassurance From a Doctor, a Midwife and a Mom, by Dr. Victoria Clayton, Stuart Fischbein and Joyce Weckl

 - Natural Labor Induction Series, by Evidence Based Birth®

 - Information on Phyllis Klaus, her books and all her work